-Best Budget Down Jacket for Men of 2020
+Best Budget Down Jacket for Men

 While Amazon might not be the first brand that comes to mind when you think of quality outdoor equipment, our testers were delightfully surprised by the Amazon Lightweight Puffer.
 Equipped with many of the same features you find on more premium options, this jacket comes with soft elasticized wrist cuffs, a comfortable zipper-guard for your chin, and a silken feeling inner liner.
 Despite being made of 100% synthetic nylon fill, the jacket was quite warm for its weight.
 We found the fit was also ideal for an outer insulating layer; it was large enough to comfortably layer a fleece under, but it didn't make you look or feel like a boxy marshmallow.